Speak for IH!

 - You use IH branded slides (we will provide templates)

-- You are willing to write a very short piece for us afterwards, and let us publish it and your photo on this website.
-(So you can inspire others!)
+- You write a summary of your talk afterwards, and let us publish it and your photo on this website.
+(So you can engage and inspire others!)

 If you would like to apply please complete the form in the members area – remember to persuade us that you are a good investment!